 The term “may” is used in the permissive sense.

 All members of the University community are subject to federal, state and local laws.
-A student who is charged with and/or convicted of a violation of law may face disciplinary action under the Student Conduct Process, up to and including expulsion from the University.
+A student who is accused of violating a law may face disciplinary action under the Student Conduct Process, up to and including expulsion from the University.

 St. John’s University does not discriminate on the basis of race, color, national or ethnic origin, sex (including sexual harassment and sexual violence), sexual orientation, gender identity and gender expression, disability, religion, age, status in the uniformed services of the United States (including veteran status), marital status, status as a victim of domestic violence, citizenship status, genetic predisposition or carrier status in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990 and the Amendments Act, Section 504 of the Rehabilitation Act of 1973, Title VI or Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies.

 At St. John’s University, we are fortunate and proud to reside in one of our country’s most diverse places — New York City.
 Our Mission and strong commitment to our Core Values support and direct the University’s response to bias-related incidents.
 It is imperative for St. John’s University to be an institution where all members of our community feel safe to acquire knowledge and to pursue their academic interests.
-In order to support the learning environment appropriately, St. John’s University shall not tolerate bias-related offenses in our community.
+St. John’s University does not tolerate bias-related offenses in our community.

 The following are the rights of all St. John’s students participating in the Student Conduct Process:

-Notice: To receive via their St. John’s e-mail: a statement describing the alleged violations of the Student Code of Conduct; notification of the date(s), time(s), and location(s) of any scheduled meetings or hearings; and the outcome of their conduct matter (In Violation/Not in Violation) and any sanction(s) imposed.
+Notice: To receive via their St. John’s e-mail a statement describing the alleged violation(s) of the Student Code of Conduct; notification of the date(s), time(s), and location(s) of any scheduled meetings or hearings; the outcome of their conduct matter (In Violation/Not in Violation); and any sanction(s) imposed.